What the best mattress topper or pad does

 Are you sensitive to odors?
 Memory foam and, to a lesser extent, latex may emit an unpleasant odor when new.
 Although it usually dissipates within a couple of days, some people find that it continues to bother them for weeks or even months.
 A few very sensitive individuals report that their memory foam toppers caused headaches, breathing problems or a rash.

 Do you tend to overheat at night?
 Memory foam and latex mattress toppers trap body heat, although latex less so.
 The thicker and denser they are, the hotter they feel.
 Wool toppers provide extra warmth in winter yet reduce heat in summer by wicking away moisture.
+A memory foam or latex mattress that includes a cotton blend cover (or has one as an optional purchase) may sleep cooler than a foam mattress pad on its own.

 Do you move around a lot at night?
 Memory foam mattress pads are harder to move on than other types.
 They also transfer less motion, however, so if your movements tend to keep your partner awake, a memory foam mattress topper might ease nighttime conflicts.
 If you want something that's similar to memory foam, but doesn't have those issues you may want to consider a latex mattress topper.